jrnxf/fsrx/README.md

 project is meant to be as lightweight as possible, so not every idea will be considered.

-If you have a suggestion that would make brx better, please fork the repo and create a [pull request](https://github.com/coloradocolby/brx/pulls).
+If you have a suggestion that would make fsrx better, please fork the repo and create a [pull request](https://github.com/coloradocolby/fsrx/pulls).
 You can also simply open an issue and select `Feature Request`

 1. Fork the repo